paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-048-national-aquaculture-policy-planning-and-development.md

 (5) develop a flow-chart time line using the information obtained by means of paragraphs (1) through (4) to identify those regulations and restrictions that could have the most detrimental effect in establishing commercial aquaculture operations in the United States.
 Upon completion of the study, the Secretaries shall submit its results to Congress.

-**(b) Regulatory constraints plan** Based on the results of the Regulatory Constraints Study conducted under subsection (a) of this section, and within six months of the study’s completion, the Secretaries shall formulate a plan for acting on the study’s findings.
+**(b) Regulatory constraints plan** Based on the results of the Regulatory Constraints Study conducted under subsection (a), and within six months of the study’s completion, the Secretaries shall formulate a plan for acting on the study’s findings.
 The plan will contain specific steps the Federal Government can take to remove unnecessarily burdensome regulatory barriers to the initiation and operation of commercial aquaculture ventures.
 Upon its completion, the Secretaries shall submit the plan to Congress.

 <a id="section-2809"></a>